 - Dealer Management Software (DMS) – Every dealership that we’ve worked with lives and breathes with their DMS, regardless if it is CDK, Reynolds & Reynolds, DealerTrack, or one of the other dozens of systems on the market.
 A DMS can track vehicle and part inventories, manage service orders, organize sales leads and contact information, and run a litany of reports to keep a dealership running smooth.
 (For more info, read 9 Things to Consider When Selecting a DMS.)

 - Need for More Bandwidth – Since most DMS systems are cloud-based, auto dealerships need internet access to utilize the software.
 With sales, accounting, service, parts, and other departments all accessing the DMS throughout the day, plus checking email and using other cloud-based applications, auto dealerships need a “bigger pipe” because their internet needs are great.
-A good IT firm will recommend a secondary internet connection with a different carrier to ensure you’re never without internet.
+A good IT firm will recommend a secondary internet connection with a different carrier to ensure you’re never without the internet.

 - Wireless Everything – Many auto dealerships are using tablets for sales and service, which requires wireless access points across your lot.
 Additionally, customers now expect free Wi-Fi while waiting for their vehicle to be serviced or waiting for sales documents to be drafted.